AlonBS/Ray_Tracer/README.md

 		and/or those mapping were given before).
 	unbindTexture - unbind the last bound texture.
 Any object created from this point on, will not have textures applied to it.
+	envMap <path_s> - Loades and saves a texture specified with the given path, relative to execution directory.
+The texture should be used for (cubical) environment mapping, so it is expected to see 6 such declerations, and it is assumed that they will be mapped in this order: PosX, NegX, PosY, NegY, PosZ, NegZ (see

 Transformations: